Before I tell you about me, let me tell you about your animal.

 I love helping you understand each other better than you ever have.

-I’ve been working professionally since 2006, and become the UK’s most highly regarded animal communicator.
+I’ve been working professionally since 2006, and have become the UK’s most highly regarded animal communicator.

-I’m an internationally renowned workshop facilitator, TEDx speaker, columnist and the author of two books, Heart to Heart, and The Animal Communicator’s Guide Through Life, Loss and Love, which are published in print and Kindle and available in 5 languages.
-My third book is due to be published by Hay House UK in September 2018.
+I’m an internationally renowned workshop facilitator, TEDx speaker, columnist and Hay House author of books, Heart to Heart, The Animal Communicator’s Guide Through Life, Loss and Love, and Animal Communication Made Easy.
+These are published in print and Kindle and available in 5 languages.

 Are you ready to work together?

 I started simply as someone who couldn’t understand her dog.

 Back when I worked in theatre as a stage manager, I adopted my first dog, Morgan, and in the first weeks I felt he was sad.
 Having always lived with cats, I’d no idea why he was sad or whether I was doing something wrong.